 What Is Debt Yield?

-Formula: Debt Yield = Net Operating Income / Loan Amount
+The Formula is: Debt Yield = Net Operating Income / Loan Amount

 So, if a property generates $500,000 in NOI and the requested loan amount is $5 million, the debt yield would be 10%.

-Why Do Lenders Use It?
+Why Lenders Use It

 How Debt Yield Impacts Your Loan